Briancodes23/Group-Volunteer-project-with-ChinaVisionCharity---Microsoft-Visual-Studio-C-/README.md

 What does the project do?

-This project was intended to be a website website which benefits visually impaired users by improving the user interface features and effects.
+This project was intended to be a website which benefits visually impaired users by improving the user interface design, features and effects.

 Software & Installation?